Rules and Regulations for Cultural Facilities Grant Program (665-RICR-20-00-1)

 H. PUBLIC ACCESS (Competitive Grants and Named Recipients): Any property assisted with funds from this grant program shall be physically accessible to the public, and with programs that are open and available to the public.

 I. PREVAILING WAGE (Competitive Grants and Named Recipients): Contracts for construction entered into on or after November 6, 2014 shall be in compliance with R.I.
-Gen. Laws § 37-13-1 et seq. (prevailing wage); however, contracts entered into prior to November 6, 2014 shall not be subject to this requirement.
+Gen. Laws § 37-13-1 et seq. (prevailing wage).

 If any provision of these Rules and Regulations, or the application thereof to any person or circumstances, is held invalid by a court of competent jurisdiction, the validity of the remainder of the Rules and Regulations shall not be affected thereby.